smartcontractkit/documentation/src/pages/chainlink-nodes/v1/configuration.md

 - Default: `"http://localhost:6688"`

 This is the URL that you will use to interact with the node, including the GUI.
-Use this URL to connect to the GUI or to run commands remotely using the Chainlink CLI.
+It only has effect when using the chainlink client to run CLI commands.

-### INSECURE_SKIP_VERIFY
+## DATABASE_BACKUP_FREQUENCY

 :::caution[Deprecated]
 This environment variable is deprecated and will be removed in a future release.
 Use the `--insecure-skip-verify` CLI argument instead.